tjamali/Kaggle_House-Prices/README.md

 ```
 ![GitHub Logo](/images/hist1.png)

-Since, we are going to use Linear Regression method and the data are skewed, it is better to take logarithm of the price values for getting more precise predictions.
+Since, we are going to use Linear Regression method and the data are skewed, it is better to take logarithm of the price values for removing skewness and getting more precise predictions.

-Some useful mini steps are:
+Other important substeps are:

 - Dealing with numeric features
  (We will find most correlated (positive/negative) features with sale prices and removing outliers)